-Currently people returning to the UK from high-risk countries have to pay to quarantine in a hotel for 10 days.
-All other arrivals are required to quarantine at home.
-In future, the government’s green list will remove the quarantine requirements for certain countries, although you will still have to supply negative Covid-19 tests even if you have been vaccinated.
+People returning from high-risk ‘red’ countries have to pay to quarantine in a hotel for 10 days.
+Arrivals from ‘amber’ countries are required to quarantine at home.
+While the government’s green list removes the quarantine requirements for certain countries, although you will still have to supply negative Covid-19 tests even if you have been vaccinated.

 If you have already booked a holiday for 2021, find out: